tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

 -	CSS selectors and rules will be used for formatting and positioning:
   - Most of the style rules will be located in an external style sheet.
   -	There will be at least 5 style declarations (rules) in your external style sheet.
-  -	At least one of your style declarations will utilize a *class selector*.
+    -	At least one of these style declarations will utilize a *class selector*.
-  -	At least one of your style declarations will utilize an *id selector*.
+    -	At least one of these style declarations will utilize an *id selector*.
     - Utilize custom link styles on all your pages by utilizing the `a:link`, `a:hover`, `a:active` and `a:visited` selectors.
 (These 4 selectors do not count towards the 5 style rule requirement above)
   - Avoid using *inline* styles.

 ## Design ##